nweying/poshpawpy/README.md

 #### First Time Visitor Goals

 * As a first time visitor, I want to understand what kind of business Posh Pawpy is.
-* As a first time visitor, I want to easily navigate through the website to find essential information such as contact details, location, and pricing.
+* As a first time visitor, I want to easily navigate through the website to find essential information such as contact details and location.
 * As a first time visitor, I want to learn about the services offered by Posh Pawpy.
 * As a first time visitor, I want to find testimonials from satisfied customers.
 * As a first time visitor, I want to easily contact Posh Pawpy with questions I might have.

 #### Returning Visitor Goals

-* As a returning time visitor, I want to schedule more grooming appointments.
+* As a returning visitor, I want to schedule more grooming appointments.
-* As a returning time visitor, I want to explore the gallery section to view images of previous grooming sessions.
+* As a returning visitor, I want to explore the gallery section to view images of previous grooming sessions.
-* As a returning time visitor, I want to provide feedback or testimonials to Posh Pawpy.
+* As a returning visitor, I want to provide feedback or testimonials to Posh Pawpy.

 #### Frequent Visitor Goals